Squadify-FS/squadify-backend/README.md

 ## Running the backend as dev

+First seed the database.
+Create a postgres db with the name "squadify_db", and run "npm run seed" (If it gives you some error, go the /scripts/seed.ts and change "synchronize" on line 31 to the opposite of whatever it is.
+If it gives you another error, try changing it and running again.)

 Simply run "npm run start:dev" in the root folder.
 That should compile the dist/ folder and run the index.js in there.

+To test, run "npm run test"

 ## Composing and running with Docker